I like the Sangean ATS-405, but it tries my patience.

 My unit had a small defect: the BAND button is erratic, sometimes requiring multiple or extra firm presses.

-The audio quality is not the best among my similar-sized portables.
-The Automatic Tuning Storage of stations in memory is only available for FM and MW, and not for SW, and there are only 36 memory locations for each band.
-In many locations, one would run out of FM memory locations long before reaching the end of the band.
+The audio quality with the internal speaker is not the best among my similar-sized portables and the radio cannot be turned up very loud.
+Quality headphones greatly improve the sound (but not the volume).
+Automatic tuning storage (ATS) of stations in memory is only available for FM and MW, and not for SW, and there are only 36 memory locations for each band for a total of 108.
+In many locations, an ATS scan would run out of FM memory locations long before reaching the end of the band.
 Direct entry of a frequency requires two extra button presses in addition to the digits.
-It does not have an external antenna jack.
+It does not have an external antenna jack

-My unit and apparently others have a birdie (internal interference) on 800 kHz and 1600 kHz, so I cannot listen to one local MW radio station at 800 kHz.
+My unit and apparently others has a birdie (internal interference) on 800 kHz and 1600 kHz, so I cannot listen to one local MW radio station at 800 kHz.

 The elephant in the room is the lack of single sideband (SSB) reception, making it useless for listening to Amateur Radio, utility broadcasts, and other non-broadcast radio services.
 It’s a radio for local and international broadcast listening.